-(a) A judiciary CO may terminate individual orders for the government's convenience.
+- (a) A judiciary CO may terminate individual orders for the government's convenience.
 Terminations for the government's convenience must comply with GSA's regulations for commercial items included in the FSS contract.
-The PE must review and approve, in writing, all proposed terminations whether for cause or convenience.

-- (b) Before terminating orders for the government's convenience, the judiciary CO must endeavor to enter into a "no cost" settlement agreement with the contractor. - (c) Only the GSA schedule contracting officer may modify the schedule contract to terminate any, or all, products or services covered by the schedule contract for the government's convenience.
+The PE must review and approve, in writing, all proposed terminations whether for cause or convenience. - (b) Before terminating orders for the government's convenience, the judiciary CO must endeavor to enter into a "no cost" settlement agreement with the contractor. - (c) Only the GSA schedule contracting officer may modify the schedule contract to terminate any, or all, products or services covered by the schedule contract for the government's convenience.

-§ 310.50.96 Disputes with GSA Schedule Contractors
+§ 310.50.96 Disputes Involving GSA Schedule Contractors

-Whenever possible, any disputes arising under orders placed by judiciary COs will be settled by the judiciary COs, within their COCP delegation authority.
+It is the judiciary's policy that whenever possible, any disputes arising under orders placed by judiciary COs will be settled by the judiciary COs, within their COCP delegation authority.
 Above their delegation authority, the CO must refer the dispute to the PE.
 The following table outlines procedures for handling disputes with GSA schedule contractors.

-§ 310.50.96 Disputes with GSA Schedule Contractors Тур e of Dispute Details (a) Disputes related to the performance of orders under a (1) Under GSA's standard Disputes clause included in all schedule contracts, the judiciary CO may either: schedule contract (A) issue final decisions on disputes arising from performance of the order (but see: (b) below regarding disputes not relating to performance); or (B) refer the dispute to the GSA schedule contracting officer for a decision.
-(2) The judiciary CO must notify the GSA schedule contracting officer promptly of any final decision issued under (a)(1). (b) Disputes related to the terms and conditions of schedule contracts The judiciary CO must refer all disputes that relate to the schedule contract terms and conditions to the GSA schedule contracting officer for resolution under the "Disputes" clause of the schedule contract and notify the schedule contractor of the referral. (c) Appeals Contractors may appeal final decisions pertaining to disputes arising under the schedule contract, as well as orders placed thereunder, according to the applicable "Disputes" clause. (d) Judiciary disputes clause Judiciary COs should include Clause 7-235 - Disputes in GSA RFQs, BPAs, and Orders.
+§ 310.50.96 Disputes With GSA Schedule Contractors Type of Dispute Details Details (a) Disputes Pertaining to the Performance of Orders under a Schedule Contract (1) Under GSA's standard Disputes clause included in all schedule contracts, the judiciary CO may either: (A) issue final decisions on disputes arising from performance of the order (but see: (b) regarding disputes not relating to performance); or (B) refer the dispute to the GSA schedule contracting officer for a decision.
+(2) The judiciary CO must notify the GSA schedule contracting officer promptly of any final decision issued under (a)(1). (b) Disputes Pertaining to the Terms and Conditions of Schedule Contracts The judiciary CO must refer all disputes that relate to the schedule contract terms and conditions to the GSA schedule contracting officer for resolution under the "Disputes" clause of the schedule contract and notify the schedule contractor of the referral. (c) Appeals Contractors may appeal final decisions pertaining to disputes arising under the schedule contract, as well as orders placed thereunder, in accordance with the applicable "Disputes" clause. (d) Alternative Dispute Resolution Judiciary COs should use alternative dispute resolution (ADR) procedures, to the maximum extent practicable.